specter-osrs/SpecterPlugins/README.md

-Plugins released by Ethan Vann
+released by Ethan Vann
+expanded by Specter